RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/Reference/MSBuildProperties.md

 ## Outputs

-The MSBuild sets (outputs) version information to standard MSBuild properties and custom properties.
+Git2SemVer's MSBuild task outputs version information to MSBuild properties.
-The standard MSBuild properties are used by the compiler.
+Some of these properties are standard MSBuild properties used by the compiler.
-The custom properties are provided for third party MSBuild tasks.
+The custom properties are provided for third party MSBuild task use.

-### MSBuild standard versioning properties
+### Standard versioning properties

 MSBuild standard versioning properties set are: